 Whilst God ordained that man should adopt the role as head of the family, He also made it clear that this was not on the grounds of superiority.
 The same Paul who wrote "the head of woman is man," also wrote, "There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus."
 [Galatians 3:28].

-OBEDIENCE TO DELEGATED AUTHORITIES IN THE BODY
+AUTHORITIES IN THE BODY

 Obedience to Ministerial Leaders